The upper endoscopy: an important diagnostic tool

 When your Upper GI Endoscopy is completed, you will be cared for in a recovery area until most of the effects of the medication have worn off.
 You will be informed about the results of the procedure and any additional information you need to know.
 Patients are also given instructions regarding how soon they can eat and drink, plus other guidelines for resuming normal activities.
 Occasionally, minor problems may persist, such as a mild sore throat, bloating, or cramping – these symptoms usually disappear within 24 hours.
 By the time you are ready to go home, you will feel more alert; however, you should plan on resting for the remainder of the day.
 This means no driving, so you will need to have a family member or friend take you home.

-Board certified physicians Dr. Ranvir Singh, Dr. Stephen Rashbaum, Dr. Nitin Parikh, Dr. Sumana Moole, Dr. Long B. Nguyen, Dr. Jae Kim, Dr. Ruth Montalvo, and providers Tammi D’Elena, PA-C; and Vanessa T. Dang, MSN, APRN; care for patients in the north Atlanta, GA; Digestive Care Physicians has four locations including Alpharetta, GA; Cumming, GA; Johns Creek, GA; and Lawrenceville, GA.
+Board-Certified physicians Dr. Ranvir Singh, Dr. Stephen Rashbaum, Dr. Nitin J. Parikh, Dr. Long B. Nguyen, Dr. Jae Kim, Dr. Ruth Montalvo, and providers Tammi D’Elena, PA-C; and Vanessa T. Dang, MSN, APRN; care for patients in the north Atlanta, GA; Digestive Care Physicians has four locations including Alpharetta, GA; Cumming, GA; Johns Creek, GA; and Lawrenceville, GA.
 The in-house endoscopy suite at the Johns Creek location of Digestive Care Physicians is a certified facility which has achieved the highest level of accreditation by the Association for Ambulatory Health Care (AAAHC).
 If you suffer from abdominal pain, contact us at (770) 227-2222 to schedule an appointment.